Generation and decay of Higgs mode in a strongly interacting Fermi gas: Method and framework

 where $k_y$ and $k_z$ take discrete values of multiples of $2\pi/N_y$ and $2\pi/N_z$, respectively.
 Under this assumption during the evolution (breaking of translation symmetry), the densities and the order parameter can acquire dependence along the $x$ direction only.
 To test the robustness of conclusions obtained from quasi-1D simulations, we have also performed additional simulations for quasi-2D case:

 as well as fully unconstrained simulations in 3D.
 We specifically focus on the large amplitude mode induced in the strongly interacting regime ($|a\kF|\rightarrow\infty$), as the stability for this case has not been discussed in the literature to date.
 For the computation we use W-SLDA Toolkit \cite{PhysRevLett.120.253002,PhysRevLett.112.025301,WSLDAToolkit}.
 All technical parameters, needed to restore the calculations presented below are included into reproducibility packs~\cite{SM}.
+They contain also detailed information about the numerical setup and computation process.